privacyint/website-guides/guide-steps/en/telegram-app-settingspermissions.md

 ![Telegram contact syncing](../../images/Telegram/tg_contact_Sync.png?raw=true)

-### App password
+### Passcode lock

-You may set a password per device to unlock the app.
-This password is only valid on a given device.
+You may set a passcode per device to unlock the app.
+This passcode is only valid on a given device.
 If there are chances that your device be accessed while unlocked you might want to add this second security layer.
-Make sure you use a unique password different from your two steps verification password!

 To access this setting:
 - Open Telegram and tap the three bars on the top left corner
-- Tap **Settings > Privacy and Security > App password**
+- Tap **Settings > Privacy and Security > Passcode Lock**

+You can also set a password instead, by clicking the three dots on the top right corner and then selecting `Switch to Password`.
+Make sure you use a unique password different from your two-step verification password!